SoftwareAG/c8y-docs/content/edge/edge-introduction-bundle/edge-vs-core.md

 |Apama real-time analytics|Included|Optional
 |Data Broker|Included|Optional

+**Footnote**: * The underlying infrastructure including the virtualization is not part of the product.
+For further details on high availability or fault tolerance options, refer to the relevant information provided by third parties (e.g.[vSphere Availability](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.avail.doc/GUID-63F459B7-8884-4818-8872-C9753B2E0215.html)).

->**Info**: In addition to Cumulocity IoT Edge, we provide a light-weight approach to implement Edge functionality: the Cumulocity agent and Device SDK.
+In addition to Cumulocity IoT Edge, we provide a light-weight approach to implement Edge functionality: the Cumulocity agent and Device SDK.
 These can be installed on less powerful devices like embedded devices.